SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-02-coronavirus-winter-of-our-discontent.md

 hospitalizations, followed by a miserable wave of deaths.  <sup id="fn3a">[[3](#fn3)]</sup>
 Other areas will have other indicators, and perhaps differences of timing.
-But if even Massachusetts, where you can get yelled at for not wearing a mask in public, has this problem &hellip; just imagine what's in store for the states where they still (somehow!) don't believe masks work, or that the pandemic is real.
+But if even Massachusetts, where you can get yelled at for not wearing a mask in public, has this problem&hellip; just imagine what's in store for the states where they still (somehow!) don't believe masks work, or that the pandemic is real.

-David Malki has the goods my cynicism about our proudly fact-defying ignorance:
+David Malki has the goods on my cynicism about our proudly fact-defying ignorance:
 [![Malki on how stupid we all are]({{ site.baseurl }}/images/2020-11-02-coronavirus-winter-of-our-discontent-malki.png)](http://wondermark.com/c1520/)